Songs About Baseball

 Baseball Songs: Music's Link to America's National Pastime

 You may be aware of the old cliché involving something being referred to as "American as apple pie and baseball".
-As much as I enjoy apple pie, right now I am going to focus on baseball.
 America's love affair is well documented throughout various forms of popular culture.
 This includes music.

 Baseball vs. Apple Pie Poll

 Which of these distinctly American things do you prefer?

 A List of 12 Songs About Baseball

 Right now we are going to focus on 12 songs about baseball.
 I included a variety of different genres, decades, etc...
 I also tried to include a mix of the well known and obscure.
 With that in mind, I did end up excluding a couple of well-known tunes.
 One of those was "Take Me Out to the Ball Game" which was for the simple fact that I have already previously written about 15 of the more memorable versions of the classic standard.
 I also excluded "Glory Days" by Bruce Springsteen and "Centerfield" by John Fogerty.
 I have nothing against these songs.
 It should also be noted that in 2010 "Centerfield" became the first song to be honored during the National Baseball Hall of Fame induction ceremony.
 But for the sake of not wanting things to be too predictable, I choose not to include them.

 I also excluded well-known songs which references baseball but are not really about the sport.
 These include tunes such as Simon & Garfunkel's "Mrs. Robinson" and Meat Loaf's "Paradise by the Dashboard Light".
 Some of the songs deal with a specific Major League Baseball (MLB) player or team while others deal with other aspects of the national pastime.